 Getting started – school leaders

-Children’s mental health and wellbeing should be a core thread running through all school activities and should clearly link with whole-school priorities – school leaders, governors and trustees need to be the driving force behind this.
+Children and young people’s mental health and wellbeing should be a core thread running through all school activities, and should clearly link with whole-school priorities.
+School leaders need to be the driving force behind this.

 10 tips for school leaders

-There are a number of ways that school leaders can approach supporting children’s mental health and wellbeing.
+There are a number of ways that school leaders can approach supporting children and young people’s mental health and wellbeing.
 But here are our top 10 tips for making mental health a whole-school priority.

 1. Provide clear leadership, vision, strategy and plans for improvement